Preparatory Work (Spring 1997)

 Focus on assessment (for further details see the entry “Assessment”)

-Under the guidance of John Norris, Ph.D. (then Ph.D. candidate at the Univeristy of Hawaií, Manaoa), development, specification, and implementation of a task-based performance assessment framework: spring and summer 1999.
+Under the guidance of John Norris, Ph.D. (then Ph.D. candidate at the University of Hawaií, Manaoa), developed, specification, and implementation of a task-based performance assessment framework: spring and summer 1999.

 Specific activities included

 - Three faculty development workshops (January 27, April 15, and May 21)

 - Creation of a series of questionnaires on assessment practices and test use addressed to both students and teachers in Level I-IV courses

 - Creation of use specifications for Level I-IV courses and policy guidelines pertaining to assessment practices in the Department as a whole

 Approval (April 13) of the document “Statement on Graduate Teacher Development, Supervision, and Curriculum Maintenance”

 Level I materials decision: